 Low income skills are often in high supply, but low in demand, which is why companies often pay low for them.
 In other words, these skills are a commodity, and there are more people out there that possess them than there is demand for them.

-Let's put this into perspective: imagine you are working as a cashier.
-There is nothing wrong with working or being a cashier -- in fact, there are many valuable lessons and high-income skills that can be learned and developed while working as a cashier.
+Again, let's put this into perspective: imagine you are working as a cashier.
+There is nothing wrong with being a cashier -- in fact, there are many valuable lessons and high-income skills you can learn and developed while working as a cashier.

 However, it is a job that is often paid minimum wage (low income), and one that requires hard work.
 No matter how good or fast or how hard you are able to work that cash register, your paycheck will never reflect your increased efforts.